 The following are unique admissions requirements for the Master of Science degree in nursing program:

-- Current vitae or resume, including education, work experience and professional development, professional and/or community activities, research and publications.
+- Resume: include education, work experience, professional development, professional, community and volunteer activities, and research and publications.

 - Statement of purpose/goals: include a statement of your educational and career goals.

 - Writing sample‐-a two-page position paper on a social or health issue written in APA format, including references.
 Type in 12 point Times New Roman font, double-spaced on 8 1/2 x 11” paper with one-inch margins on all sides.

 - Transcripts: submit official transcripts from each college or university attended.
 Transcripts are required regardless of the length of stay or if the grades appear on another school’s transcript, including hospital schools of nursing.